candied pumpkin

 It’s pumpkin season!
 Pumpkin pie, pumpkin bread, pumpkin lattes…autumn comes and we can’t seem to get enough of this humble gourd and its associated flavors of cinnamon, cloves, and nutmeg.

 This chewy, sweet, candied pumpkin from Turkey is a perfect addition to your list of pumpkin favorites.
 It makes for a satisfying snack or a light dessert.
-Serve it alongside a scoop of vanilla ice cream drizzled with caramel sauce for a somewhat decadent and elegant dessert.

 Prepare the pumpkin by cutting it open, scraping out all the seeds, cutting it into chunks, and removing the shell.
 You can also buy it pre-cut to save time and effort.
+Try to keep the pieces of uniform size so that they cook evenly.

 Ingredients: